 Of course, facilitating impactful out-of-school learning requires an honest and open relationship with parents and carers, built on mutual respect.
 And this in turn requires a genuine and institution-wide investment in building relationships with parents who may be unlikely immediately to enjoy the level of trust required to discuss their challenges and the support they would benefit from.
 Too often, well-intentioned approaches made by teachers can feel judgemental and condescending.
 If efforts are made to work on an equal footing with parents and carers as co-educators, an approach offering support is less likely to be interpreted as a reproach judging parenting skills or capacity.
-If each family is not understood individually, it is easy for groups of parents to be treated stereotypically: assumptions can be made that all families eligible for Additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities funding will lack learning resources, or that parents who have not been to school in the UK will struggle to assist with home learning assignments, for example.
+If each family is not understood individually, it is easy for groups of parents to be treated stereotypically: assumptions can be made that all families eligible for Pupil Premium funding will lack learning resources, or that parents who have not been to school in the UK will struggle to assist with home learning assignments, for example.
 If communication does not flow naturally and habitually between home and school, with efforts made to share good news and celebrate successes as well as to communicate concerns and resolve issues, the home-school relationship will be strained and less effective.
 And if parents do not get a quick and efficient response to their enquiries and time and attention from staff who allow them to talk and demonstrate that they have been listened to when they have worries, the communication will be viewed by parents as one way, utilitarian and lacking integrity.
 The EEF’s (2019) recommendations on working with parents to support their child’s learning stress this last point: ‘Communication should be two-way: consulting with parents about how they can be involved is likely to be valuable and increase the effectiveness of home-school relationships.
 Currently around half of parents say that they have not been consulted.’

 To build and sustain the quality of home-school relationships required for teachers to have impact as facilitators of out-of-school learning requires a significant investment of time and resource.
 It involves training all administrative staff in customer service skills – I took mine to a top fee-paying independent school to see how it was done there.
 It involves setting very clear expectations of all staff regarding language and tone, response times to parent queries and availability for out-of-hours meetings.
 It involves modelling the style and tone of emails and letters, role playing and practising phone conversations and meetings to build staff confidence and assure positive outcomes.
 It requires a degree of quality assurance to celebrate great practice and to pick up inconsistencies, a quiet word here and there, retraining and coaching where necessary.
 Very importantly, it requires leaders to prioritise the formation of strong parent-teacher relationships and to protect time in the working week for all their staff, teaching and operational, to work on further forging these relationships.